bssrdev/wilderhood/_posts/2015-05-10-Whitetailedeagle.markdown

 </p>

 <p>
-This was in November of 2012, the place, the wonderful grasslands of <a href="http://www.wilderhood.com/destination/Tal%20Chappar">Tal Chapar</a>, in Rajasthan.
-Was on a birding trip there, with Shreeram of <a href="http://www.wilderhood.com/organizer/Darter%20Photography">Darter Photography</a>.
+This was in November of 2012, the place, the wonderful grasslands of <a href="http://www.wilderhood.com/destination/Tal%20Chappar" target="_blank">Tal Chapar</a>, in Rajasthan.
+Was on a birding trip there, with Shreeram of <a href="http://www.wilderhood.com/organizer/Darter%20Photography" target="_blank">Darter Photography</a>.
 My first outing to the northern part of India for birding.
 </p>

 <p>